urschrei/CityEngine-Twitter/README.md

         - Attribute name: `maxdistance`
         - Type: float
         - Value: user defined – (defines the maximum catchment area for the tweet (e.g. The maximum radius that one of our shapes may cover)
-4. Back on the Rule Attributes, go to `HGT`, select source for attribute `HGT`, and set it to the Object attribute with the name `HGT`.
+5. Back on the Rule Attributes, go to `HGT`, select source for attribute `HGT`, and set it to the Object attribute with the name `HGT`.
-5. Run Python script
+6. Run Python script
-6. Reset values
+7. If you wish to restart the visualisation – resetting all building heights to zero, you must select all the shapes and in the CityEngine inspector's object attributes, set the `HGT` and `count_t` variables to `0`

 ### Method ###
 Using Tweepy, we have defined a bounding box around Greater London.
 When a tweet is sent to our script by the Twitter streaming API, we determine whether it contains GPS data, and discard it if not.